 Thanks to Joanne Reid of JReid Consulting for sharing this story.

 The Healthcare of Ontario Pension Plan (HOOPP) provides defined benefit pension plans today for more than 300,000 Ontario healthcare workers.
 It seems they have been doing a fine job.
-Following the great recession in 2008, HOOPP out-performed Canada’s major plans, placed in North America’s top ten, and was recognized in Bloomberg News as “the best managed pension fund in North America”.
+HOOPP has out-performed Canada’s major plans, placed in North America’s top ten, and was recognized in Bloomberg News as “the best managed pension fund in North America”.

 HOOPP recognized that changes were needed to embrace the 21st Century.
 Ontario’s health sector was changing, including increasing funding challenges, changed delivery models and partnerships, and labour mobility.
 Responding to those challenges and opportunities, the organization revised its strategic plan, introduced new products and services, implemented organizational changes including new players, roles and performance expectations, and delivered significant technology changes.
 The impact on the 400 plus staff was enormous.